gtm-templates-knowit-experience/gtm-hotjar-user-attributes/README.md

 # Hotjar User Attributes - GTM Tag (Web)
 **Hotjar User Attributes** is a Tag Template for **Google Tag Manager (Web)**.
 This is an unofficial Template for [**Hotjar User Attributes**](https://help.hotjar.com/hc/en-us/articles/4402892526487-What-are-User-Attributes-), and not made by Hotjar.
 Hotjar do not  provide any support for this Template.

+This Template is available in the [**Google Tag Manager Template Gallery**](https://tagmanager.google.com/gallery/#/owners/gtm-templates-knowit-experience/templates/gtm-hotjar-user-attributes).

 ![Hotjar User Attributes Tag](https://github.com/gtm-templates-knowit-experience/gtm-hotjar-user-attributes/blob/main/images/hotjar-user-attributes-tag.png)

 ## Tag Settings